BrytonSalisbury/mesh-mini/readme.md

 1. Clone/download the repo and open a cmd prompt inside the folder
 2. Run `npm i` to download the prerequisites.
 3. Run `npm run build` to build the .exe.
-4. The contents will be copied into the subfolder 'out' which will contain the .exe and the .html files needed to run the .exe.
+4. The contents will be copied into the subfolder 'out' which will contain the .exe and the \public folder required for Express.

 `npm run clean` can be used to clean the working directory.